Schering AG: History

 In 1851, Ernst Christian Friedrich Schering opened the Grüne Apotheke (Green Pharmacy) in Berlin's Chausseestraße, and in 1871, converted into the name Chemische Fabrik auf Actien (formerly E. Schering).
 This date is the company's date of incorporation.

 The company grew strongly in the following years.
 In 1913, the company employed 935 workers, 112 master craftsman and 180 office employees.
 In addition to the Berlin site, two factories were also located in Russia (Moscow and Wydriza (Idritsa)) with over 1,000 workers and a plant in Great Britain.
 Turnover at the time was about 10 million German gold mark, created with the production of photochemicals and pharmaceuticals.
 Important products produced were salicylic acid, the antigout preparation atophan, various sleeping and disinfecting agents.

 At the beginning of the 1920s, Schering took over the wash and colouring company W. Spindler located in the Berlin district Köpenick.
 In 1922, the management acquired the majority of shares in the chemical factory Chemischen Fabrik auf Actien (formerly E. Schering) from the Upper Silesian Oberschlesische Kokswerke und Chemische Fabriken.
 By 1929, Schering had built a new production site in Berlin-Grünau, Cöpenicker Strasse, on a former storage area of the Kahlbaum chemical factory.

 In 1937, the companies Kokswerke und Chemische Fabriken AG and the Chemischen Fabrik auf Actien amalgamated with the sister company Schering-Kahlbaum AG and, on the same day, renamed on account of the internationally respected name Schering to Schering Aktiengesellschaft.
 The pharmaceutical business thus became part of a mining and chemical group, which also produced radiographic products and pesticides.

 In 1938, the Scherk company and the Scherk-Haus in Berlin were sold to Schering in the course of the "Aryanization".
 In July 1942, a camp for foreign forced laborers was built on the factory premises.
 In 1951, the factory building was repaired after being destroyed in the war.

+After the end of the Second World War, the Adlershof factory of Schering AG was located in the Soviet occupation zone and thus in the later German Democratic Republic; this part became the Berlin-Chemie pharmaceutical company.

 Schering was the manufacturer of Primodos.